Upcoming National Workshops

 The Two-Color Pineapple: A Classic Set Anew

 This is the easiest Pineapple Quilt ever to complete.
 Patches for conventionally sewn, not foundation pieced, blocks are constructed using streamlined methods.
-This is an easy class to prepare for because you choose only two different fabrics
+This is an easy lesson to prepare for because you need choose only two different fabrics, one-half yard of each.

 You’ll be astonished to rotary cut 64 trapezoids and triangles to shape, enough for 2 blocks, in only 14 strokes without measuring or wasting any fabric.
 Place a photocopy of Anita's CuttingLines pattern on top of the fabric and... cut on the lines.
 It's that simple and inexpensive.